 The Bigness Project comes in digital format only.
-It can be downloaded immediately and viewed on your phone, tablet or PC.
+It can be downloaded immediately and viewed on your phone, tablet, or PC.
 It is offered in 2 versions, silver and gold.
 Both versions include 4 common components, but the gold version offers the extra “Cardio Calendars”.

 There is also the optional RP Diet Bigness Plan which can be added after you get either the silver or the gold package.

-User Manual PDF – The bread and butter of the project with the information for building bigger muscles, the theory of hypertrophy training and the methods used in the program.
+User Manual PDF – The bread and butter of the project with the information for building bigger muscles, the theory of hypertrophy training, and the methods used in the program.
 Also included is information on flexibility and stability.

-The Training Program – A 14-week program manual that explains the schedules, workouts, repetitions, eccentrics and rest times.
+The Training Program – A 14-week program manual that explains the schedules, workouts, repetitions, eccentrics, and rest times.

 The Video Library – A 20-video collection of tutorials that goes hand in hand with the workout and glossary manuals.
-The videos break down every exercises for a better understanding of form and execution.
+The videos break down every exercise for a better understanding of form and execution.

-This hypertrophy protocol can be used by anyone for muscle gains or even by power lifters who need to switch to lighter weights and hypertrophy mode for a while in order to break through adaptation and get even stronger later.
+This hypertrophy protocol can be used by anyone for muscle gains or even by powerlifters who need to switch to lighter weights and hypertrophy mode for a while in order to break through adaptation and get even stronger later.